St. Joseph's Directors

 Since his arrival in the Comox Valley, Chris has been active in a number of community and professional organizations.
 He is a past director of the Comox Valley Chamber of Commerce, a past member of the provincial council of the BC Branch of the Canadian Bar Association and a past chair of its Member Services Committee.
 He is also a past officer and director of the Strathcona Sunrise Rotary Club.
 Chris has been active in minor hockey in the Comox Valley.
 He lectures regularly on wills and estates matters for various groups and organizations.

-Chris was appointed to the Hospital Board in 2008 and has served as Vice Chair of St. Joseph's General Hospital since December 2011.
-He sits on the Finance and the Governance & Nominating Committees, and Chairs the Quality Committee of the Board.
+Chris was appointed to the Hospital Board in 2008 and was appointed Board Chair of St. Joseph's General Hospital in November 2013.

 Jane Murphy - President & CEO